citycoins/governance/ccips/ccip-008/ccip-008-citycoins-sip-010-token-v2.md

 ## Backwards Compatibility

-This CCIP replaces the token standard in CCIP-005 and is not backwards compatible, however any existing CityCoin deployed based on CCIP-005 can be converted to the equivalent CityCoin deployed based on this CCIP.
+This CCIP replaces the token standard in CCIP-005 and is not backwards compatible, however any existing CityCoin deployed based on CCIP-005 can be converted to the equivalent CityCoin deployed based on procedures set forth in this CCIP.

+TODO: Need to frame this in reference to an exit block height

 ### Token Conversion

 The CCIP-005 token contracts for MIA[^4] and NYC[^5] are currently deployed to the Stacks mainnet.

+In order to upgrade these tokens to be compliant with CCIP-008, the following steps must be taken:

+- activation block height set to previous values versus current
+- wrapper function to burn/mint CCIP-005 to CCIP-008
+- idea: wrapper included on MIA/NYC mining or stacking calls
+  - could be limited for a certain number of blocks
+  - need to know additional costs here

 ## Activation

-This CCIP will be voted on using SIP-011[^6].
+This CCIP will be voted on using CCIP-011[^6].

 ## Reference Implementations